William S. Thompson

-William Stewart Thompson (born 1969) was the United States attorney for the Southern District of West Virginia from 2021 to 2025.
+William Stewart Thompson (born 1969) is an American attorney, judge, and academic administrator.
+He was the United States attorney for the Southern District of West Virginia from 2021 to 2025.
 From 2007 to 2021, he served as a judge on the 25th Judicial Circuit of West Virginia.
+Grundy is currently serving as the dean of students at Appalachian School of Law in Grundy, Virginia, as well as counsel at Spilman Thomas & Battle, PLLC in Charleston, West Virginia.

 Early life and education

 Thompson was born in Charleston, West Virginia.
 He graduated as salutatorian from Scott High School. received his Bachelor of Science in Engineering from the West Virginia University in 1992 and his Juris Doctor from the West Virginia University College of Law in 1995.

 Career

-In 1992, Thompson was a civil engineer for American Electric Power in Columbus, Ohio; he also served as president of Madison Healthcare, Incorporated from 1997 to 2007, and as vice president of Danville Lumber Company from 1994 to 2007. he was an associate at the law firm of Cook and Cook in Madison, West Virginia from 1995 to 2007.
+In 1992, Thompson was a civil engineer for American Electric Power in Columbus, Ohio; he also served as president of Madison Healthcare, Incorporated from 1997 to 2007, and as vice president of Danville Lumber Company from 1994 to 2007.
+He was an associate at the law firm of Cook and Cook in Madison, West Virginia from 1995 to 2007.
 His primary focus was litigation, which included representing several hundred indigent clients in criminal defense and other matters.
-From 2007 to 2021, he served as a judge for the 25th Judicial Circuit of West Virginia after being appointed by West Virginia Governor Joe Manchin, to fill the vacancy left by the retirement of Judge E. Lee Schlaegel Jr. He was sworn in on March 6, 2007.
-He was re-elected in 2008 and 2016.
-He resigned effective August 18, 2021, after being nominated as U.S. Attorney.